sukhlotey/tutorial/tutorials/core.md

 **SMS Settings**: Configures SMS gateways for sending transactional messages.

-### Workflow and Automation

-**Workflow**: Automates processes by defining states, transitions, and actions for DocTypes.

-**Auto Email Reports**: Sends periodic reports to users via email.

-**Scheduler**: Handles background jobs and periodic tasks using the Frappe Worker.
-Logging and Monitoring

-**Error Logs**: Captures and displays errors for debugging.

-**Activity Logs**: Tracks user activities like logins, updates, and deletions.

-**Versioning**: Maintains a history of changes made to records (audit trail).
-Notifications

-**Email Alerts**: Sends notifications based on specific triggers or conditions.

-**Notification Settings**: Allows users to manage their notification preferences.

-**In-App Notifications**: Provides real-time updates within the system.
-Search and Navigation

-**Global Search**: Quickly searches across all DocTypes and records.

-**Quick Actions**: Provides shortcuts for frequently used commands or actions.

 ### API and Integration

 **REST API:** Provides endpoints for interacting with the system programmatically.